CollaboRateMgmt/CollaboRate/README.md

     - Hemingway Editor
     - all the underlying internet technologies and tools used in this project
 - Last but not least, I thank my family for their constant support.

+# Additional Acknowledgements
+[Here](https://github.com/sohrabsaran/CollaboRate/wiki/Contributors), we maintain a list of people who:
+- contributed ideas, text or code to this project
+- agreed to make their names and contact details public